-Last but not least, I will tell you how to determine the freshness of eggs based on the pack date code on the carton.
+Last but not least, I’ll tell you how to determine the freshness of eggs based on the pack date code on the carton.

 Types of Eggs

-If the packaging doesn’t use any of the terms listed below, you’re likely dealing with regular eggs.
-That means the egg laying hens live in cages and have virtually no room to move around (let alone to spread their wings).
+If the packaging doesn’t use any of the terms listed above, you’re likely dealing with regular eggs.
+That means the egg-laying hens live in cages and have virtually no room to move around (let alone to spread their wings).

 Cage Free Eggs